Ashlalala/aajonusnet/md/QNA/Primal Diet Workshop + Q&A Of August 28, 2011.md

 Transcribed by Aajonus.net & Rawmeatgang

+Location: Carlsbad, CA

+Note: This workshop has been wrongly uploaded by other people as a Q&A under the name "QA_SD_2010_08_28" (28 August 2010).

 A: But this was an adult, you know, who was violent.

 Q: I didn't know he was violent.